DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/Differential Accessibility ATAC-peaks.md

 # Differential Accessibility pipeline
-The DE analysis is divided into two main parts: Removal of unwanted variation and actual Differential accessibility.
+The DE analysis is divided into two main parts: Removal of unwanted variation (RUVseq) and actual Differential accessibility.
 I used a single custom function to perform all the steps together but I will break it down here.
-## RUV-seq
+## RUVseq
-description----------
+The R package 'Removal of Unwanted Variation' eliminates various sources of noise in the data, including batch, library preparation, and other nuisance effects.
+It employs between-sample normalization methods as proposed in Risso et al. (2014).

+in this work, I used specifically RUVr, which removes variability based on the residuals (e.g., deviance residuals) obtained from a preliminary GLM regression of the counts against the covariates of interest.
+Prior to this step, you may consider applying normalization using a method like upper-quartile normalization.

+In this first part of the function, we proceed with upper-quartile normalization and then with the calculation of residuals; note that `subset` is the gene count matrix and `subsetheader` contains the sample metadata.

 ```
 RUVparam<-function(subset,subsetheader,plot,fact,K,con){